Get insider tips on the best places to visit and ‘must do' activities from Ranger Simon Oster.

 There are also good things happening in the park for people of varying abilities.
 You can now hire a TrailRider all-terrain wheelchair for free from the Yankallila Visitor Centre that allows people with limited mobility to explore the diverse trails in the park.
 Bookings are essential.

 Southern Ocean Retreats also offers privately-run accommodation in the park and they’ve just had one of their Retreats reviewed by Push Adventures and The Good Scout Travel Co as offering “good access”.
 This Retreat has open-plan kitchen living, an accessible wetroom including grab rails around the toilet and shower, a moveable shower rose and safety mats across external entries.

 Park of the Month

-Throughout June, Deep Creek Conservation Park is being celebrated as National Parks South Australia’s Park of the Month.
+Throughout June, Deep Creek National Park is being celebrated as National Parks South Australia’s Park of the Month.
 Join a guided walk with the ranger, or explore this spectacular park in your own time.
 Check the website for all the details.